-I reviewed a play at CASA 0101 Theatre not long ago that took the audience on a theatrical “tour” of Boyle Heights.
-In the program was a mention of Boyle Heights Heritage Tour given by a Latino Jewish man who calls himself the Barrio Boychik.
-I love walking tours so I jumped on it and was glad I did.
+I reviewed a play at CASA 0101 Theatre in Boyle Heights that took the audience on a theatrical “tour” of the neighborhood, In the program was a mention of a Boyle Heights Heritage Tour given by a Latino Jewish man who calls himself the Barrio Boychik.
+I love walking tours so I signed up.

 Glimpses of its pioneer past

 The neighborhood has a number of impressive and somewhat deteriorating vintage craftsman homes.
 They were once the residences of some of LA’s city pioneers, including the Hollenbeck’s and makeup giant Max Factor.

-There are also a variety of duplexes and small “bachelor-style” bungalows that were built in the 20s and 30s for city and railroad workers.
+There are also duplexes and small “bachelor-style” bungalows that were built in the 20s and 30s for city and railroad workers.

 An exquisite inner-city park

-Hollenbeck Park, built in 1892, is a serene and picturesque urban green area with a pond that’s nestled next to the 5 freeway.
+Hollenbeck Park, built in 1892, is a serene and picturesque urban green space with a pond that’s nestled next to the 5 freeway offramp.
 I had no idea it was there until we strolled through it on our walking tour.

-Ducks and geese are plentiful there and add a sense of peace to the city sprawl around it.
+Ducks and geese are plentiful and add a sense of peace to the city sprawl around it.
 It’s a popular location to photograph weddings and special occasions like Quinceañeras.

 Don’t believe everything you hear in the news

-Art, theater, and music are everywhere even though some developers claim the area has no culture.
 The best Chicano bands have come out of Boyle Heights and other parts of East LA like Los Lobos, Freddy Fender, and Thee Midniters, just to name a few.